Homer vs. Dignity: Reception

-The episode has received negative reviews from critics.
+The episode was panned by critics.
 Cindy White of IGN said that while the episode is universally panned, mostly due to the scene where Homer is implicitly raped by a panda at the zoo, and the intentional recycling of other Simpsons episode premises (such as the Simpsons having financial trouble, Mr. Burns hiring Homer to be his assistant while Smithers is on vacation, someone dressing up as a baby, Homer dressing up as Santa Claus, and Lisa worrying over someone selling their soul), it has funny throwaway jokes and sight gags to make up for it.

 In September 2009, Colin Jacobson of DVD Movie Guide gave the episode a negative review, saying "Bad sign number one: when a series plagiarizes itself.
 That occurs here when Mr. Burns states 'There’s a new Mexico?', a line that was a lot funnier...back in season five.
 Bad sign number two: a scene in which Homer gets raped by a panda.
 A couple of the pranks provide minor amusement, but overall, this is a weak episode."
 Judge Mac McEntire of DVD Verdict said the episode's best moment was with Homer and the panda.
 Mike Scully believes that the episode's negative reception was due to critics and audiences being unfamiliar with The Magic Christian.

 In January 2012, Johnny Dee of The Guardian wrote that many fans regard the panda rape scene as "a low in the show's history" and suggested the phrase "raped by a panda" should replace "jumped the shark" to imply that a popular series has declined in quality and is beyond recovery.